-3. The distances indicated in Table 1 assume the SAFELINK System is at least 78 in (1.98 m) above work surfaces.
+- 3. The distances indicated in Table 1 assume the SAFELINK System is at least 78 in (1.98 m) above work surfaces.
 Lower installation heights require greater safe working heights.
-The SAFELINK System should NEVER be placed at

-4. Make sure the lanyard of the SRD does not wrap around the aluminum post or other obstruction.
+The SAFELINK System should NEVER be placed at an elevation lower than the height of the back D-ring. - 4.
+Make sure the lanyard of the SRD does not wrap around the aluminum post or other obstruction.